 - Software Engineering Ethics and Policy

-- Performance/Load Testing at Scale.
+- Performance/Load/Stress Testing at Scale

-- Scaling DevOps Capabilities.
+- Scaling DevOps Capabilities, Infrastructure as Code

-- Cultures and Leadership.
+- Cultures and Leadership

 - Disruptive technologies and redefining the way we interact with machines.

-- FemTech and Inclusive Innovation: products, services, and projects that either explicitly focus on women or are designed to account for the needs of women and other underserved groups in the areas of health, fitness, wearables, safety, networking, lifestyle, and more.
+- FemTech and Inclusive Innovation: products, services, and projects that either explicitly focuses on women or are designed to account for the needs of women and other underserved groups in the areas of health, fitness, wearables, safety, networking, lifestyle, and more.

 - Investments and VC Funding: the rise of funding to women-led businesses and initiatives to address systemic barriers to advancement and parity.

-- Policy, Activism, and Philanthropy: the use of technology to spread awareness about the issues and create solutions for women and underserved populations including internet access, electricity, access to healthcare, communication tools, education, safety, women’s rights and empowerment
+- Policy, Activism, and Philanthropy: the use of technology to spread awareness about the issues and create solutions for women and underserved populations including internet access, electricity, access to healthcare, communication tools, education, safety, women’s rights, and empowerment.

-- Media and Communities: conferences, media, and networking projects led by women for women to foster female leadership and help close the gender gap in technology and business
+- Media and Communities: conferences, media, and networking projects led by women for women to foster female leadership and help close the gender gap in technology and business.

-Virtual, augmented, and mixed reality (VR/AR/MR) bring 3D digital experiences that augment, replace or combine the real world with virtual worlds.
-An explosion of desktop, mobile, robotic, and body worn platforms for VR/AR/MR that have emerged recently create experiences that enhance and transcend the physical world.
-The fast-growing field of VR/AR/MR builds upon advances in optics, computer vision, computer graphics, hardware, and artificial intelligence, while leveraging design innovations, user experience research, human-computer interaction, game design, human factors, and ethnography.
+Virtual, augmented, and mixed reality (VR/AR/MR) bring digital experiences that augment, replace or combine the real world with virtual worlds.
+An explosion of desktop, mobile, robotic, and body-worn platforms for VR/AR/MR that have emerged recently create experiences that enhance and transcend the physical world.
+The fast-growing field of VR/AR/MR builds upon advances in optics, computer vision, computer graphics, hardware, and artificial intelligence while leveraging design innovations, user experience research, human-computer interaction, game design, human factors, and ethnography.
 The multidisciplinary nature of VR/AR/MR allows for researchers and engineers from different backgrounds to work together in creating unique experiences that can benefit humanity.